 The muscle tissue in healthy living animals is essentially sterile.
-Thus the initial microbial load and composition of the fresh meat are primarily influenced by the physiological status of the animal at the time of slaughter, the spread of microbes during slaughter and the slaughterhouse environment.
+Thus the initial microbial load and composition of the fresh meat are primarily influenced by the physiological status of the animal at the time of slaughter, the spread of microbes during slaughter, and the slaughterhouse environment.
 Following sacrifice, the main contamination of the meat occurs when the carcass is opened and the offals are removed.
-For instance, bacteria from the intestines, lymph nodes, skin, hide, handlers, cutting knives, and the processing facility can potentially contaminate the meat.
-These microorganisms acquired by the meat can be termed as the slaughterhouse microbiome, which is a combination of the microbial population in the facility and the animal's gut.
-Toward this, Mills and coworkers demonstrated that Carnobacterium spp. identified on lamb carcasses were traced back to the meat processing environment.
+For instance, bacteria from the intestines, lymph nodes, skin, hide, handlers, cutting knives, and the processing facility can potentially contaminate the meat. microorganisms acquired by the meat can be termed the slaughterhouse microbiome, which is a combination of the microbial population in the facility and the animal's gut.
+Mills and colleagues demonstrated that Carnobacterium spp. found on lamb carcasses were linked to the meat processing environment.
 Spoilage bacteria and the meat quality.
 Further, investigations of microbial prevalence revealed that the core microbiota at the slaughterhouse consisted of Staphylococcus spp., Streptococcus spp., Brocothrix spp., Psychrobacter spp., Acinetobacter spp., and LAB.
-On the other hand, Proteobacteria especially Pseudomonas spp. and members of Enterobacteriaceae were found to dominate the carcass microflora [29-35].
+'On the other hand, Proteobacteria especially Pseudomonas spp'. and members of Enterobacteriaceae were found to dominate the carcass microflora [29,30,31,32,33,34,35].